 “You sure are confident…” I grumbled, appalled.
 Was I so predictable?
 Was she that familiar with my character?
 Or was she just that sure of herself?

-“Because you’re a nice guy … ” Cute.
+“Because you’re a nice guy…” Cute.
 I sat up enough till both feet were on the ground, bringing our bodies back to their former position, now closer to the sofa’s edge.
 She hadn’t bothered to move at all, and having any part of her resting against the insides of my thighs felt a little risky.
 I put my hands on my legs for some stability.
 Of course, she saw.

 For all the possible outcomes of the situation we were in, I could only focus on one.
 She put her hands on my knees and stupidly, I slid my own forward.
 Unspoken.
 Unprovoked.
 This silent communication had a raw anticipation to it I’d only ever felt on the battlefield.
 She put her hands on mine and pulled them around her, and that was my ‘go’ signal, the space between us gone again.

-Temari put me in an interesting spot, strategically speaking, and she had always struck me as a tricky girl.
+Temari put me in an interesting spot, strategically speaking, and she had always struck me as a tricky person.
 Now here we were, all of her within my short reach.
 I suspected this was entirely on purpose.
 I looked over her shoulder, brushing my cheek with hers.
-Her legs were demurely kept together, knees touching, back straight.
+Her legs were prudently kept together, knees touching, back straight.
 She had my hands wrapped on opposite sides of her body, on the curve of her waist.
 Dad was always going on to me, calling her a thick girl for a ninja.
 I never quite understood it then.
 But when I slid my hands down and gripped her by the hips, it all came together.

 For all her muscle and attitude, this part of her remained soft, firm.
 I couldn’t help a small squeeze; at first perhaps an experiment in touch, and when she didn’t protest, my light, hesitant tugs turned into more thorough presses and pulls.
 She backed up against me, if only marginally, and stayed her place, her sand-roughened hands slinking up to grip her shoulders.